wildwoodwaltz/about-me/README.md

 - Certain attributes in CSS must be done in a specific order or else formatting is incorrect.
 - Reset CSS pages help to give clean formatting to your site so it looks similar across platforms.
 - Pay careful attention to formatting, and where semicolons should go.
+- BE SPECIFIC ABOUT YOUR CSS SELECTORS!
+- Still can't figure or wrap my head around nested loops... will get there eventually.

 ### Comments